erikpu/political-messaging/README.md

 ### PreProcessing.ipynb
 This notebook is used to pre-process the Tweets to prepare them for generating features for the machine learning algorithm.

+### Results.ipynb
+This notebook is used to visualize results based on the classified Tweets.
+The average engagement per messaging strategy is provided in table format.
+Also, the number of Tweets and average engagement per week can be visualized for all or a selection or parties.
+The use of messaging strategies per week can also be visualized for all or a selection of parties.

 ### RetrieveTweets.ipynb
 This notebook is used to retrieve Tweets using Twitter API.
 The users file created in CreateUsers.ipynb is used and the Tweets are written in JSON-format to a text file.